C-GRASP/CoastalGrainSizeLit/README.md

 * Atkinson, J. and Esteves, L.S., 2018.
 Alongshore variability in the response of a mixed sand and gravel beach to bimodal wave direction.
 Geosciences, 8(12), p.488.

 * Garlan, T., Almar, R., Gauduin, H., Gosselin, M., Morio, O. and Labarthe, C., 2020.
 3D variability of Sediment Granulometry in Two Tropical Environments: Nha Trang (Vietnam) and Saint-Louis (Sénégal).
 Journal of Coastal Research, 95(SI), pp.495-499.

+* Benmoussa, T., Amrouni, O., Dezileau, L., Mahé, G. and Abdeljaouad, S., 2018.
+The sedimentological changes caused by human impact at the artificial channel of Medjerda-River (Coastal zone of Medjerda, Tunisia).
+Proceedings of the International Association of Hydrological Sciences, 377, pp.77-81.

+* Zhao, S., Qi, H., Cai, F., Zhu, J., Zhou, X. and Lei, G., 2020.
+Morphological and sedimentary features of sandy‐muddy transitional beaches in estuaries and bays along mesotidal to macrotidal coasts.
+Earth Surface Processes and Landforms, 45(7), pp.1660-1676.

+* Nugroho, S.H. and Putra, P.S., 2018.
+Spatial distribution of grain size and depositional process in tidal area along Waikelo Beach, Sumba.
+Marine Georesources & Geotechnology, 36(3), pp.299-307.